willbchang/chrome-read-later/.github/policy-privacy.md

 **6. Contact Us**

-If you have any questions or concerns about this Privacy Policy or the Read Later extension, please contact us at [Your Contact Information].
+If you have any questions or concerns about this Privacy Policy or the Read Later extension, please contact us at [will.b.chang@gmail.com](mailto:will.b.chang@gmail.com).

 ---